renaissanceperiodization/docs/_diet/1.22-beta/getting-started.md

     * "at macros" or did not check it in at all (and it's before the current time), your meal will be checked in at target macros in the beta version.
     * "below macros", your meal will be checked in at 50% of the target macros.
     * "over macros", your meal will be checked in at 150% of the target macros.
-* If, before upgrading, you didn't check in a meal that was scheduled for a time before you upgraded, your meal will be checked in at target macros in the beta version.
+* Any meals that were not checked in before you upgraded will need to be checked in after.
+That includes if you have turned off checking in meals in the previous version of the app, since checking in meals is mandatory in this new version.

 # Debugging Information